 The last thing you want from your new corporate fitness program is to have employees more stressed out from fear of failure than they were before starting the program.
 With any luck, your program is managed well and adopted with a community accountability policy.

 Leadership Support is Key

-If your Organizational Behavior course in business school taught you anything, it is that culture comes from leadership.
+If your Organizational Behavior course in business school taught you anything, it is that company culture comes from the leadership team.
 Whether that leadership comes from the Executive Team or the office influencers, the leaders in your organization will set the tone for the change that you hope to see in your company.
-For that reason, it is important for you to recognize the leaders in your company and make sure that they are on-board with your new company program.

-The Active Executive is the company of San Diego Corporate Fitness Trainer, Kyle Valery.
-Valery specializes in working with companies to train their employees and helping them reach their fitness goals.
+The Active Executive is the company of San Diego Corporate Wellness Trainer, Kyle Valery.
+Valery specializes in working with companies to help their employees obtain self-care.
 If you’re looking to transform your company’s culture to be more health-conscious, look no further than The Active Executive.